If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 So traditional racists blame their problems on another race.

-So we saw this happen third reich, right?
+So we saw this happen Third Reich, right?

 That was exactly what the Nazis did.

-They blame the loss of World War One on all the Jews in Germany, and that was the whole entire backbone.
+They blamed the loss of World War I on all the Jews in Germany.

-Our problems are your fault, so we are going to eradicate you or punish you, right?
+So we are going to eradicate you or punish you, right?

-It's class related, right?
+It's class-related, right?

 So it's about groups blaming all of their suffering on the exploitation of another group, right?

-So it was the proletariat versus the boot bourgeois and Marxism and in racism, It's one race versus another.
+So it was the proletariat versus the bourgeois and Marxism.

-So ultimately, the only way to solve racism or Marxism.
+So ultimately, the only way to solve racism or Marxism, they have the same solution.

-And it's it goes back to personal accountability.
+And it goes back to personal accountability.

 You have to have a culture of personal accountability where people are like, you know what?

-Maybe if I got up an hour earlier every day and walked, you know, uh for three miles, it would put me in a better, you know, just little shit like that, all the way up to big stuff about careers and relationships.
+Maybe if I got up an hour earlier every day and walked, you know, for three miles, it would put me in a better, you know, just little shit like that, all the way up to big stuff about careers and relationships.

-So I'm not saying that it's never someone else's fault, or there's never environmental circumstances, but ultimately we have to reawaken a culture, and Americans were like, all right, despite whatever's going on, there are certainly things that I can do that I'm not doing.
+So I'm not saying that it's never someone else's fault or there's never environmental circumstances, but ultimately we have to reawaken a culture and Americans were like, all right, despite whatever's going on, there are certainly things that I can do that I'm not doing.

 And some of the outcomes that I'm experiencing that I'm unhappy with are because I'm not doing the things that are within my control.